Job Search Resources

 - Wear flat shoes or low pumps in colors that avoid making your feet a focal point.
 Be sure your shoes are clean and polished.
-Avoid shoes that hinder walking fast.
-Avoid open-toed shoes since they are often associated with social agendas.

 - Accessories express your personality and accentuate your best features.
 Keep it simple and in moderation.